Our Clinical Staff

 Ms. Brittingham will be discussing Dr. Shipon-Blums Social Communication Anxiety Treatment® (S-CAT®).

-Dr. Rosemarie Manfredi is a salaried employee of the Selective Mutism Research Institute (SMRI) and she is a paid consultant of the Smart Center
+Dr. Rosemarie Manfredi is a paid consultant of the Smart Center

 Dr. Manfredi is a member of the Selective Mutism Association (SMA) and various Psychology and Neuropsychology Associations.